How to access Zolgensma from the UAE, the named-patient coordination pathway, 2026

 Is Zolgensma legally accessible for UAE patients?

-Yes — via the UAE Ministry of Health and Prevention (MoHAP) named-patient import framework (with DoH Abu Dhabi / DHA Dubai parallel authorities) and coordination with a gene-therapy-qualified paediatric centre.
-Where local UAE tertiary centres have the infrastructure, the infusion may be delivered in-country; otherwise, cross-border referral to a Zolgensma-qualified international centre is the alternative pattern.
+Yes, via UAE Ministry of Health and Prevention (MoHAP) named-patient import framework (with DoH Abu Dhabi / DHA Dubai parallel authorities) and coordination with a gene-therapy-qualified paediatric centre.
+Where local the UAE tertiary centres have the infrastructure, the infusion may be delivered in-country; otherwise, cross-border referral to a Zolgensma-qualified international centre is the alternative pattern.

-The named-patient mechanism permits a UAE-licensed physician to import a medicine not locally registered when (a) the medicine is approved by a recognised reference authority such as the US FDA, (b) no clinically equivalent alternative is routinely available, (c) the physician accepts clinical responsibility, and (d) chain of custody through a licensed importer is documented.
+The named-patient mechanism permits an Emirati-licensed physician to import a medicine not locally registered when (a) the medicine is approved by a recognised reference authority such as the US FDA, (b) no clinically equivalent alternative is routinely available, (c) the physician accepts clinical responsibility, and (d) chain of custody through a licensed importer is documented.
 For Zolgensma specifically, the application emphasises the administering centre's gene-therapy capability and the cold-chain handling protocols.

 How the pathway works, step by step

-1. Consultation with your paediatric neurologist.
+- Consultation with your paediatric neurologist.
 SMN1 confirmation, age/weight eligibility, anti-AAV9 serology, hepatic and cardiac baseline, clinical rationale letter.

-3. MoHAP named-patient application.
+- MoHAP named-patient application.
 Your physician files the dossier including rationale, patient reference, centre capability attestation, and single-dose plan.

-4. US-side sourcing.
+- US-side sourcing.
 Reserve Meds coordinates with our US-licensed specialty wholesale partner and, where applicable, with the manufacturer's global access programme, under DSCSA chain-of-custody.

-5. Cold-chain shipment.
+- Cold-chain shipment.
 Zolgensma ships with validated ultra-cold-chain logistics to the administering hospital pharmacy timed to the scheduled infusion date.

-6. Infusion and monitoring.
+- Infusion and monitoring.
 The gene-therapy centre administers the one-time IV infusion with peri-infusion corticosteroids, hepatic monitoring, cardiac surveillance, and structured follow-up per FDA labelling.

 What documentation your physician needs

-• Clinical rationale letter confirming SMA diagnosis, SMN1 biallelic status, age and weight, anti-AAV9 serology, hepatic and cardiac baseline, and Zolgensma as the indicated treatment
+- Clinical rationale letter confirming SMA diagnosis, SMN1 biallelic status, age and weight, anti-AAV9 serology, hepatic and cardiac baseline, and Zolgensma as the indicated treatment

-• SMN1 molecular-testing report and anti-AAV9 antibody titre
+- SMN1 molecular-testing report and anti-AAV9 antibody titre

-• Baseline hepatic panel, cardiac assessment, and weight documentation
+- Baseline hepatic panel, cardiac assessment, and weight documentation

-• Identification of the gene-therapy-qualified administering centre
+- Identification of the gene-therapy-qualified administering centre

-• Peri-infusion corticosteroid and monitoring plan
+- Peri-infusion corticosteroid and monitoring plan

 Reserve Meds provides a coordination kit that bundles the MoHAP and administering-centre templates reviewers expect to see for paediatric gene-therapy named-patient files.